 Which Board Governs Situations In Alberta

 Most people know the administrative body that oversees an area that concerns them.
 In many instances, though, a person does not know where to look.
 In Alberta, the government lists all the boards and tribunals that govern provincially regulated matters.
-The list of such agencies may be found on Service Alberta’s website.
+For example, the list of such agencies may be found on Service Alberta’s website.

 Appeals Of Administrative Law Tribunal Decisions